-Some patients may benefit enough from taking both medications that it is worth the potential risk of combining, as long as the medications are taken carefully and only as prescribed.
-This decision should be made by the prescribing physician along with the patient through a process of shared decision making.
+Some patients may benefit enough from taking both medications that it is worth the potential risk of combining them, as long as the medications are taken carefully and only as prescribed.
+This decision should be made by the prescribing physician along with the patient.

 Latuda & Suboxone Interactions

-Suboxone, (brand name for a combination of the drugs buprenorphine and naloxone) can have a number of interactions that are important to understand before taking at the same time as Latuda.
+Suboxone (brand name for a medication that is the combination of the drugs buprenorphine and naloxone) can have a number of interactions that are important to understand before taking it at the same time as Latuda.